pc2/XRT.jl/README.md

 # validate the execution results
 @assert all(a .== UInt8(1))
 ```

-This code uses the automatic kernel function generation of XRT.jl.
-It is an easy way to execute kernel from Julia with only a few lines of code.
-It will automatically synchronize the input and output buffers to the FPGA, so the results will be present in the provided arrays after execution.

 The same execution can also be written on a lower level with direct control over buffer synchronization:

 ```Julia